saantiaguilera/vim-config/README.md

 This is just my vim config and some others (like the modified color I use).
 If you like it feel free to use it :)

-Installing: `cd ~ && mkdir .vim && cd .vim && git clone git@github.com:saantiaguilera/vim-config.git`
+Installing: `cd ~ && git clone git@github.com:saantiaguilera/vim-config.git .vim`

 The reason I have created this repo is because I changed my computer before grabbing this configs and I lost them.
 Hence, this wont happen again.